mdarlow/Internship-C-Sharp/README.md

-# C# Live Project
+# Prosper IT Consulting Internship

 ## Introduction

-The C# Live Project at the Tech Academy is a series of two-week sprints through the TheatreCMS project.
-The purpose of this project is to work as a team to update a theater/acting company website for users who are not technically saavy and want to easily manage what displays in their website.
-Since the project started months before I was brought in and therefore many features were already built, during the Live Project I had the opportunity to work on several [front end stories](#front-end-stories) and [back end stories](#back-end-stories).
+During my time at Prosper IT Consulting, I worked on a theater/acting company website using MVC and Entity Framework Code First with C# for three Sprints (six weeks).
+The purpose of this internship was to work as a team to update the company's website for users who are not technically saavy and want to easily manage what displays in their website.
+Since the project started months before I was brought in and therefore many features were already built, during my internship I had the opportunity to work on several [front end stories](#front-end-stories) and [back end stories](#back-end-stories).

 ## Front End Stories